unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/MvuxProject.md

     #### Using Visual Studio 2022 Uno Platform Extension

-    - Make sure you have the latest version of Uno Extension (v4.8) installed.
+    - Make sure you have the latest version of Uno Extension (v4.8 or higher) installed.

         ![](../Assets/MvuxProject-VsixVersion.jpg)